 Hunger pangs can sometimes be a sign of thirst

-Dehydration is difficult to detect that kids and adults alike often mistake the feeling of thirst with feeling hungry.
+Dehydration is difficult to detect and kids and adults alike often mistake the feeling of thirst with feeling hungry.
 If your child asks for snacks or says that they’re feeling hungry, offer a glass of water first, and then ask your little one after around 10 minutes if they still want a snack.
 More often than not, they’ll turn down the munchies because they already feel full and refreshed from their water.

 Drinking more water when your child is sick is important

 When your child is sick, especially if he’s vomiting or suffering from Diarrhea, he’s losing fluids at a quicker pace because he either can’t keep it down, or he doesn’t have the strength to make the effort to drink.
-Giving your sick child a few sips of water when she can will help in her recovery faster, since it may help flush out the toxins from your little one’s body, and helps control the body’s temperature.
+Giving your sick child a few sips of water when she can help in her recovery faster, since it may help flush out the toxins from your little one’s body, and help control the body’s temperature.
 Encourage him to keep on drinking, even if he doesn’t feel like it.

 Keeping your children hydrated at all times is as simple as making it accessible for them.
 Try to get them in the habit of carrying a water bottle with them at all times, and having them take sips throughout the day.

 Also, remember to encourage them to drink extra water when they’ve spent time outdoors, or when they’ve been engaging in physical activity.
-This could save your little one from a nasty bout of heat stroke this summer!
+This could save your little one from a nasty bout of heatstroke this summer!